c4ed-mannheim/ipa_hfc_v2/README.md

 # ipacheck

+IPA has recently (in 2022) released version 3 and 4 of the high-frequency checks packages.
+I've put up version 2 here so that you can easily install the older version.

 ## Overview
 ipacheck is a Stata package for running high-frequency checks on research data at Innovations for Poverty Action, including: